 Individuals concerned about mole growth for medical or cosmetic reasons should consult with a dermatologist to determine whether to remove it and to determine the best method of removal.

 Want more information on moles and other skin conditions?
-Follow the links on the next page.
+Follow the links below.

 - American Academy of Dermatology.
 "Atypical Moles: How to Recognize."
 SkinCancerNet.
 2009.
 (Accessed 8/9/09)http://www.skincarephysicians.com/skincancernet/atypical_moles.html